-On this day in 1969, members of Charles Manson’s cult kill five people in movie director Roman Polanski’s Beverly Hills, California, home, including Polanski’s pregnant wife, actress Sharon Tate.
+On August 9, 1969, members of Charles Manson’s cult kill five people in movie director Roman Polanski’s Beverly Hills, California, home, including Polanski’s pregnant wife, actress Sharon Tate.
 Less than two days later, the group killed again, murdering supermarket executive Leno LaBianca and his wife Rosemary in their home.
-The savage crimes shocked the nation and, strangely, turned Charles Manson into a criminal icon.
+The savage crimes shocked the nation and turned Charles Manson into a criminal icon.

 After initially eluding police suspicion, Manson was arrested only after one of his followers, already in jail on a different charge, started bragging about what had happened.
 Manson’s subsequent trial became a national spectacle, in which he exhibited bizarre and violent behavior.
 In 1971, he was convicted and given the death penalty; however, that sentence became life behind bars when the California Supreme Court overturned the death penalty in 1972.

 Manson has been the subject of numerous movies and books, including the best-seller Helter Skelter (the title is a reference to a Beatles’ song of the same name, through which Manson believed the group was sending secret messages to start a race war).
-Manson remains in a California prison.
+Manson died in prison in 2017.